DoktorMike/DoktorMike.github.io/_posts/2016-10-17-Choosing-your-optimization-algorithm-carefully.md

 ![plot of chunk the performance](/images/figure/the performance-1.png)

 Where did all the optimizations for the different algorithms go?
 Let's make a scatterplot and find out!
-The continuous line is our original Bolognese function that we want to optimize with respect to the parameter timing $t$.
+The continuous line is our original Bolognese function that we want to optimize with respect to the parameter timing $$t$$.

 ![plot of chunk plotwithlocalfit](/images/figure/plotwithlocalfit-1.png)